-Phone: 905-521-3168 Fax: 905-546-2875
+Phone: 905-546-2424 x3168 Fax:

-Burlington Heights, where Dundurn Castle stands today, was occupied by the British military from 1813-1815.
+Burlington Heights, where Dundurn Castle stands today, was occupied by the British military from 1813 to 1815.
 Housed in Battery Lodge, The Hamilton Military Museum provides a unique opportunity to study the social history of the military in Canada.
 The museum exhibit entitled Blood Ties to a Gentle Landscape showcases the historical figures of this area through documentary evidence, period artifacts, and stories passed down through generations during the War of 1812.
-Interactive and engaging programs have been designed to address specific expectations in various strands and topics in Social Studies, and History curricula.
-Programs can be combined with programs offered at Dundurn Castle for a full day visit.
+Interactive and engaging programs have been designed to address Specific Expectations in various strands and topics in Social Studies, and History curricula.
+Programs can be combined with those offered at Dundurn Castle for a full day visit.